andrewdavidmackenzie/flow/docs/introduction/status.md

 ## Status
-The semantics of flows, processes and connections along with the implementation of the `flowc` compiler, `flowr` runner, `context` functions and the `flowstdlib` library has allowed for the creation of a set of example flows that execute as expected.
+The semantics of flows, processes and connections along with the implementation of the `flowc` compiler, `flowrcli` runner, `context` functions and the `flowstdlib` library has allowed for the creation of a set of example flows that execute as expected.